famousj/the-little-hooner/hooner.md

 You'll only have to do this once.
 Once you do that, you'll get a folder called "home" inside your ship's directory.
-If you created a evelopment ship, this will be `zod/home`.
+If you created a development ship, this will be `zod/home`.

 Whenever you change one of the files in your home directory, you'll need to run this command to add these changes to your ship